 But wait, there is one more Roddick to meet.
 He looks like a speaker type dude… and his account is still kicking today on Facebook (why are all my fakes in the oil industry?)

 I guess it is just the sheer vastness of the internet that the photo Roddick 501 uploaded as his profile on October 23, was a photo taken of me by Gardner Campbell on February 2009?

 Can there be any more a clear example of how incredibly broken Facebook’s technology and facade of Community Standards are that they allow three accounts created on the same day, with the same name, with similar photos?

 Yes, my friends may offer their incredulity, and support.
 I continue to get emails from the real catfishing victims who experience true financial, and worst, trust losses.
 But the machine is broken and no one is making Facebook accountable for their dumb machine.

 At least, thanks to Troy Welch, I have a soothing song to deal with this!

 Top / Featured Image Credits: flickr photo by cogdogblog http://flickr.com/photos/cogdog/325617806 shared under a Creative Commons (BY) license

-The post "Facebook is One Dumb Machine" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2015/11/facebook-is-one-dumb-machine/) on November 26, 2015.
+The post "Facebook is One Dumb Machine" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/11/facebook-is-one-dumb-machine/) on November 26, 2015.